dangarciacarrillo/i-d-eap-edhoc/draft-ietf-emu-eap-edhoc.md

 EAP-EDHOC fragmentation support is provided through the addition of a flags octet within the EAP-Response and EAP-Request packets, as well as a (conditional) EAP-EDHOC Message Length field that can be one to four octets.

  To do so, the EAP request and response messages of EAP-EDHOC have a set of information fields that allow for the specification of the fragmentation process (See  {{detailed-description}} for the detailed description).
 Of these fields, we will highlight the one that contains the flag octet, which is used to steer the fragmentation process.
-If the L bits are set, we are specifying that the message will be fragmented and the length of the message is in EAP-EDHOC Message Length field, which can be one to four octets long.
+If the L bits are set, we are specifying that the message will be fragmented and the length of the message is in the EAP-EDHOC Message Length field, which can be one to four octets long.

 Implementations MUST NOT set the L bit in unfragmented messages, but they MUST accept unfragmented messages with and without the L bit set.